learning-zone/nodejs-basics/README.md

 ## 56Q. ***What are the Challenges with Node.js?***

 **Challenges with Node.js Application Maintenance**

-Improper maintenance of an application can result in issues related to stability or flexibility, often leading to the app’s failure.
+Improper maintenance of an application can result in issues related to stability or flexibility, often leading to the app\'s failure.
 If the code is not well-written or if developers use outdated tools, the performance can suffer, and users might experience more bugs and app crashes.
 On top of that, poor-quality code can hamper the app’s scaling capacity and the further development of the application.
 In the worst case scenario, it might become impossible to introduce new features without rewriting the codebase from scratch.

 1. Extensive stack
 2. Technical Debt